top of page

 • Throughout the year: Communication via email, review of documents, and presentations.

-• $3000 stipend grant, and the opportunity to apply for additional funding through the Equity Innovation Grant and the Collaboration Catalyst Grant from the MGH Equity and Community Health Office
+• The opportunity to apply for additional funding through the Equity Innovation Grant and the Collaboration Catalyst Grant from the MGH Equity and Community Health Office

-• Mongan/DSC COVID Corps Intern for research staff support (summer 2023)
+• Mongan/DSC Biomedical Research Intern for research staff support (summer 2025)

 Apply here